Massage Therapist Liability Insurance

 1. Get Insured in Minutes With an Instant Certificate

-In as little as 3 minutes, you can receive immediate coverage and proof of insurance.
+In as little as 5 minutes, you can receive immediate massage insurance coverage and proof of insurance.
 Our massage insurance application is designed to be quick and easy.
+To view requirements by state click here.

 As soon as you are insured, you can immediately access our free online continuing education units.